IntersectMBO/ouroboros-network/ouroboros-consensus/docs/ChainSync.md

     must lie on their fragment: if not, the intersection would be _before_ their fragment, which would mean that we would miss some blocks.

-Note that if both nodes are following the same and are up to date, the intersection will be the _tip_ of both fragments.
+Note that if both nodes are following the same chain and are up to date, the intersection will be the _tip_ of both fragments.

 ## Chain evolution